NEW EVENT WEBSITE GOING LIVE TOWARDS THE END OF MAY

 A true Arctic experience - this race really does enter the Arctic Circle and can quite genuinely claim to be the Toughest, Coldest and Windiest Extreme Ultra Marathon on the Planet.

 This race is only for big boys and girls unless you're mad!!!!

-See Application section for entry details.
+See Entry section for entry details.